STEP 5: Peer-to-Peer Feedback Discussion (Fall 2016)

 Students could decide norms for feedback as a class.
 We could use a document where they could all type in their ideas such as Padlet.
 We could also do a circle discussion to decide on norms for our class.

-In reply to Talia Knoll
+In reply to Talia Baker

 Re: STEP 5: Peer-to-Peer Feedback Discussion (Fall 2016)